 Since autumn of 2017, the Children’s Cathedral Chorus (C3) has joined in regularly singing portions of the Divine Liturgy opposite the Festal Choir.
-Under the direction of Zoe Turton, children participate in weekly rehearsals where they learn teamwork, vocal technique, and the musical tradition of the Orthodox Church.
+Under the direction of Katherine Solovskaya, children participate in weekly rehearsals where they learn teamwork, vocal technique, and the musical tradition of the Orthodox Church.

 Those interested in singing and joining the choir should speak with Reader Serge following any service.
 With the blessing of the rector, all new singers will take an informal audition with Reader Serge in order to assess their musical abilities and voice placement.